TaitoUnited/full-stack-template/README.md

 ## Miscellaneous notes

+Misc notes.

 ## Conventions

-> Project specific conventions.
+Project specific conventions.

 ## Architecture Overview

 > TIP: You can use [Gravizo](https://www.gravizo.com) for making a architecture diagram if the diagram does not contain any confidential information.
 Note that architecture diagram is not mandatory if the architecture is very simple.

-TODO
+DIAGRAM

 ### Integrations